 Issues involving parental responsibilities would arise, for example, if the a parent wishes to change the religion of the child, place the child in a parochial school or remove the child from a parochial school, and, in regard to health, an optional medical procedure, such as cosmetic surgery.

-What is usual parenting time provision if one parent is awarded the significant majority of parenting time?
+What is usual parenting-time provision if one parent is awarded the significant majority of parenting time?

-Some cases are resolved in which the parents have relatively equal parenting time.
+A growing number of cases are resolved in which the parents have relatively equal parenting time.
 Historically, if the matter is contested, the courts generally will not order equal parenting time, however, if the parents reach an agreement in which the children are shared on a relatively equal basis, the courts will generally approve that agreement.

 Recommendations by a Evaluator re Children’s Best Interest